 This bill amends existing Idaho law regarding the formation and operation of community infrastructure districts.
 Key changes include the clarification that a community infrastructure district can only be formed by a city within its incorporated area, or by a county outside of a city's comprehensive plan, with the city's consent.
 Additionally, the bill revises the definition of "community infrastructure" to include financing for fire protection and emergency medical services, and establishes that a district may levy a temporary assessment for these services.
-The temporary assessment can be imposed for a maximum of five years and is tied to residential properties, with specific provisions for its disclosure and collection.
+The temporary assessment can be imposed for a maximum of five years, with specific terms outlined in the district development agreement, and it will run with the property, binding subsequent owners.

-Furthermore, the bill introduces a new section that outlines the procedures and limitations for the temporary assessment, including a cap on annual increases and the requirement that funds be used solely for fire protection and emergency medical services.
-The district board is responsible for budgeting and disbursing these funds, which may also involve agreements with local service providers.
+Furthermore, the bill introduces a new section that details the process and limitations of the temporary assessment, including provisions for its collection and use.
+The assessment amount can increase by no more than 2% annually, and all revenues must be allocated solely for fire protection and emergency medical services.
+The district board is responsible for budgeting and disbursing these funds, which can also be used to enter into agreements with service providers for the delivery of these essential services.
 The bill declares an emergency, making it effective from July 1, 2025.

 Statutes affected: